 What Is Nicotinamide Riboside?

 This form of Vitamin B could be the key to restoring NAD+ levels — here’s why.

 When you’re on your way to a new destination and you open up your phone’s GPS, a few options pop up.
 There are routes that avoid highways, traffic, walking, and train transfers.
 It’s nonsensical to go out of your way.
 The same goes for you.

-Enter nicotinamide riboside, a form of Vitamin B that is the most efficient route to NAD+, or nicotinamide adenine dinucleotide, a coenzyme so crucial to energy, metabolism, mitochondrial function, and the nervous system that living things cannot survive without it.
+Enter nicotinamide riboside, a form of Vitamin B that is the most efficient route to NAD+, or nicotinamide adenine dinucleotide, a coenzyme vital to your cellular health.
 Levels of NAD+ naturally fall as we get older, and researchers are curious about what this decrease means, says Joseph A. Baur, PhD, an associate professor of physiology at the University of Pennsylvania Perelman School of Medicine.

 Nicotinamide riboside is often called NR for short, and it’s a precursor to NAD+, meaning it's the raw material from which your body makes NAD+ through a series of chemical transformations.
-But not much was known about exactly what NR did in the body until 2004, when scientists discovered that, not only is NR a precursor to NAD+ production in the body, it’s even more efficient than other NAD+ precursors.
+But not much was known about exactly what NR did in the body until 2004, when scientists discovered that, not only is NR a precursor to NAD+ production in the body, it’s thought to be more efficient than other NAD+ precursors.

-A more efficient way to make the very molecule that keeps you healthier for longer prompted scientists to research NR more carefully and, specifically, to see how we could get more of it.
+A highly efficient way to make the very molecule that has been shown to restore NAD+ levels in cells prompted scientists to research NR more carefully and, specifically, to see how we could get more of it.

 How Nicotinamide Riboside Works